-On 24 May 2025, we’ll retire Cluster Configuration Service that uses Flux v1.
+On 24 May 2025, we’ll be retiring Cluster Configuration Service that uses Flux v1.
 Please migrate to GitOps Extension to deploy Flux v2 configuration before that date.

 Key benefits of using GitOps extension with Flux v2

-Supports multi-tenancy, like applying each source repository with its own set of permissions
+Supports multi-tenancy, such as applying each source repository with its own set of permissions

-Operational insight through health checks, events and alerts
+Operational insight using health checks, events and alerts

 Supports Git branches, pinning on commits and tags, follow SemVer tag ranges